stefaanc/psconsole/README.md

 ### The window title and prompt

 > :warning:
-> In this section, we will use the `Apply-PSConsoleSettings` script to set window title and change the prompt.
+> In this section, we will use the `Apply-PSConsoleSettings` script to set the window title and the prompt.
-For this to work, you **MUST** copy the `@HOME_.psconsole.json` file to your home directory and rename it to `.psconsole.json`, **AND** do the same for any project folders where you want to use this script in your project-profile.
+For this to work, you **MUST** copy the `@HOME-Projects-myproject_.psconsole.json` file to your home directory and rename it to `.psconsole.json`, **AND** do the same for any project folders where you want to use this script in your project-profile.

 To add the project name to the window title - for instance "PSCONSOLE"